 - “I only drink top-shelf liquor.”

-These are just a few common examples of how high-functioning substance abusers try to justify their habits.
-Unfortunately, when most Americans think of a person with a substance abuse problem they imagine an individual whose life is in shambles, unable to keep a job or make ends meet, whose life is falling apart due to addiction.
-This is divorced from reality and unfortunately prevents many people struggling with addiction from acknowledging and confronting their habits.
+These are but a few common examples of how high-functioning substance abusers try to justify their habits.
+Unfortunately, when most Americans think of a person with a substance abuse problem, they imagine an individual whose life is in shambles due to addiction, unable to keep a job or make ends meet.
+This notion is divorced from reality and, unfortunately, prevents many people struggling with addiction from acknowledging and confronting their habits.

 Enabling And Addiction

 Denial can also interfere with a person’s ability to recover from substance abuse by way of enabling.
-Anyone related to a person with a substance abuse problem could potentially fall into the trap of enabling, or inadvertently helping the person maintain his or her addiction.
-For example, if a parent refuses to accept his or her child has developed an addiction, the parent may attempt to “help” the child by paying his or her living expenses, lending money, or covering for the child in various other possible ways.
+Anyone related to a person with a substance abuse problem could potentially fall into the trap of enabling, or inadvertently helping the person maintain the addiction.
+For example, if a parent refuses to accept that his or her child has developed an addiction, the parent may attempt to “help” the child by paying his or her living expenses, lending money, or covering for the child in various ways.
 These actions may appear helpful on the surface, but in reality they prevent the addicted individual from experiencing the consequences of his or her actions.

 Most people, especially the spouses, children, parents, and siblings of a person with a substance abuse disorder, naturally want to help when they see a loved one struggling.
-They may feel as though refusing to help him or her will destroy their relationship.
-Some may feel guilty, as though they are somehow responsible for the other person’s addiction due to past actions, and enabling is a means of making amends in their minds.
+They may feel that refusing to help him or her will destroy the relationship.
+Some may feel guilty, as though they are somehow responsible for the addiction because of past actions, and in their minds enabling is a way to make amends.
 Denial can cause enabling behaviors to continue unabated to dangerous levels.

 The Value Of A Professionally Guided Intervention

-The intervention can be a critical turning point for a person struggling with addiction in denial.
-An intervention is a gathering of those closest to the struggling individual, and these people come together to tell him or her how his or her addiction has impacted their lives.
-They express their desire to see him or her recover and offer their support, but they must also make it clear that all enabling behaviors will stop, and he or she must enter rehab.
-This can be a jarring experience, and if handled incorrectly could potentially prolong an addiction by making the subject of the intervention feel attacked.
+The intervention can be a critical turning point for a person struggling with addiction who is in denial.
+An intervention is a gathering of those closest to the struggling individual, and these people come together to tell him or her how the addiction has impacted their lives.
+They express the desire to see their loved one recover and offer their support, but they must also make it clear that all enabling behaviors will stop, and he or she must enter rehab.
+This can be a jarring experience which, if handled incorrectly, could potentially prolong the addiction by making the loved one feel attacked.

-A professional interventionist can help a family prepare for an intervention and guide the discussion to encourage the best chances of success.
-Professional interventionists like those at Family First Intervention travel to meet families struggling with substance abuse, offer guidance to get a constructive conversation started, and help coach intervention participants to ensure the intervention stays focused and positive.
+A professional interventionist can help a family prepare for an intervention and guide the discussion in a way that offers the best chances of success.
+Professional interventionists such as those at Family First Intervention travel to meet families struggling with substance abuse in a loved one.
+They offer guidance to begin a constructive conversation and coach intervention participants to ensure the intervention stays focused and positive.
 A professional intervention could be the turning point that can help a person with an addiction overcome denial and admit the need for treatment.